codex-team/editor.js/docs/tools.md

 Don't forget to set the rule for each embedded subitems otherwise they will not be sanitized.

-if you want to sanitize everything and and get data without any tags, use `{}` or just ignore field in case if you want to get pure HTML
+if you want to sanitize everything and get data without any tags, use `{}` or just ignore field in case if you want to get pure HTML

 ```javascript